 Please contact us if you would like more information.

-An extensive infrastructure and optimal resources at Balgrist Campus are available for the Sarcoma Centre to carry out research on musculoskeletal sarcomas.
+An extensive infrastructure and optimal resources at Balgrist Campus are available for the Sarcoma Center to carry out research on musculoskeletal sarcomas.

 - Swiss Center for Muskuloskeletal Biobanking (SCMB)

-The SCMB is a national reference centre for the collection, storage, and analysis of blood samples and tissue specimens.
+The SCMB is a national reference center for the collection, storage, and analysis of blood samples and tissue specimens.

 - Unit for Clinical and Applied Resarch (UCAR)

 UCAR identifies diagnostic and treatment methods that are still unsatisfactory today.
 Working closely with research institutes, they develop solutions for improvement.